 Plat du jour

 Serve daily specials.
-Larger quantities means lower costs, and higher margins.
+Larger quantities mean lower costsQ and higher margins.
 At the same time, you’ll have an ever-changing menu that attracts locals again and again.

 Quality over quantity

 Keep your menu simple.
 Studies prove that too many choices can make customers overwhelmed and lead to fewer sales.
-You don’t have to offer your guests 10 different green tea sorts.
-Identify the items you sell the most and focus on them, while getting rid of the ones that are less popular.
+You don’t have to offer your guests 10 different green teas.
+Identify the items you sell the most and focus on them, then get rid of the ones that are less popular.

 Your business is in the cards